 If you’ve gone through the financial audit checklist and are worried about your company’s ability to manage the process, consider adding an experienced audit consultant to your team.
 Utilizing a financial reporting & accounting consultant can help bridge gaps and ultimately lead to a successful – and certainly much less stressful – audit.

 If you’re concerned about the demands and disruption of an upcoming financial statement audit, an 8020 consultant can help.
 Contact us here, and we’d be happy to answer questions about how to make the process less stressful and more successful.

 To learn more about how finance teams create financial reporting & analysis solutions that bridge the implementation time gap to keep pace with the current demands of the business, download our whitepaper:

 About the Author

 Sangita, a Deloitte alumna, is an active CPA with over 20 years of experience working with companies in financial services, entertainment, retail, aerospace, manufacturing and distribution.
-Prior to joining 8020 Consulting, she was a Vice President of Corporate Accounting at Oaktree Capital and Director of Accounting at Paramount Pictures focusing was on all aspects of systems implementation and management as well as process development and improvement, and the documentation of policies and procedures.
+Prior to joining 8020 Consulting, she was a Vice President of Corporate Accounting at Oaktree Capital and Director of Accounting at Paramount Pictures focusing on all aspects of financial systems implementation and management as well as process development and improvement, and the documentation of policies and procedures.
 Additionally Sangita has significant experience in designing and implementing internal controls, internal audit and financial accounting.
 Sangita holds a Bachelor’s of Science in Accounting and a Masters of Business Administration from Cal Poly and a Masters of Taxation from USC.